Ansampes/PLPAWEEK1-DAY-2/README.md

 Open-Source Community: GitHub hosts a vast open-source community, making it a hub for software development collaboration and innovation.

 Maintaining Project Integrity

 Change Management: Version control ensures that all changes are tracked and documented, reducing errors and conflicts.

 Rollback Capability: Developers can revert to previous versions if issues arise, minimizing disruptions.

-Collaboration and Transparency: Version control promotes collaboration by providing a clear history of changes, enhancing transparency and accountability among team members
+Collaboration and Transparency: Version control promotes collaboration by providing a clear history of changes, enhancing transparency and accountability among team members.

 ## 2. Describe the process of setting up a new repository on GitHub.
 What are the key steps, and what are some of the important decisions you must make during this process?